Spotify’s Joe Rogan problem highlights its rocky transition from music streamer to media producer

 Conspiracy theorists, banned on major social networks, connect with audiences on newsletters and podcasts

 Spotify declined to comment for this article.
-The company released a statement on Monday saying it would add more advisories to podcast episodes that dealt with the coronavirus, similar to what Facebook and YouTube have done on their platforms after facing criticism for allowing anti-vaccine conspiracy theories to spread.
+The company released a statement on Sunday saying it would add more advisories to podcast episodes that dealt with the coronavirus, similar to what Facebook and YouTube have done on their platforms after facing criticism for allowing false information about vaccines to spread.

 Musicians continued to leave the platform this week, with R&B artist India Arie and rocker Graham Nash pulling their music Tuesday.
 They followed folk music legends Neil Young and Joni Mitchell, who canceled the streaming rights to their music last week, as well as a critical statement from Harry and Meghan.

-The core of the problem, the people said, was Spotify’s failure to resolve a tension between the business model it has staked its future on as a media company and the responsibilities that come with that model.
+The core of the problem, according to the people who spoke to The Post, was Spotify’s failure to resolve a tension between the business model it has staked its future on as a media company and the responsibilities that come with that model.

 Spotify long saw itself as a Silicon Valley platform with no role in creating the content and virtually no responsibility for policing it, the people said.

-Social media platforms are considered exempt from most liability related to harmful material posted on their platforms.
+Social media companies are considered exempt from most liability related to harmful material posted on their platforms.
 The exemption is the result of a decades-old law that was intended to protect what was then an emerging Internet industry.
 The same rules don’t apply to other publishers.

 For many years, Spotify primarily streamed music and made money as a subscription-based service.

-Since going public, in 2018, Spotify has embraced a new and potentially more profitable direction as a publisher and producer of podcasts.
-It bought the podcast company Gimlet for $340 million in 2019 and signed exclusive deals.
-Having its own exclusive content helps differentiate Spotify from the handful of other major music streaming services offered by tech giants Apple, Google and Amazon, all competitors that have more money and deeper layers of tech talent than Spotify does.
+Since going public in 2018, Spotify has embraced a new and potentially more profitable direction as a publisher and producer of podcasts.
+It bought the podcasting companies Gimlet and Anchor for $340 million and signed exclusive deals.
+Having its own exclusive content helps differentiate Spotify from the handful of other major music streaming services offered by Apple, Google and Amazon, all competitors that have more money and deeper layers of tech talent than Spotify does.

 That new direction, the people say, requires Spotify to change its ethos and engage in greater editorial oversight.

 Yotam Ophir, a University at Buffalo researcher who focuses on health misinformation, said Spotify stands apart from social media companies that rely on user-generated content.
-Even before it made the exclusive deal with Rogan, Ophir argues, Spotify was not neutral because it curated podcasts.
+Even before it made the exclusive deal with Rogan, Spotify was not neutral because it curated podcasts, Ophir argues.

 But the Rogan deal makes it even more clear.
-“I think they are completely in the zone of being a media company and we should treat them as such,” he said.
+“I think they are completely in the zone of being a media company, and we should treat them as such,” Ophir said.

-Spotify ads are generally high compared with run-of-the-mill ads on other social media platforms, according to one of the former employees who has knowledge of the pricing.
-Less popular shows sell in the $20 per one thousand listeners range, but more popular shows can go into the $75 territory.
+Prices for Spotify ads are generally high compared with run-of-the-mill ads on other social media platforms, according to a former employees who has knowledge of the pricing.
+Less popular shows sell in the $20-per-1,000-listeners range, but more popular shows can go into the $75 territory.
 Rogan and other exclusive podcasters command higher rates.

-By comparison, the average cost per one thousand views on Facebook is $8.67 on mobile and $3.87 on desktop, according to Wpromote, a California-based digital marketing agency.
+By comparison, the average cost per 1,000 views on Facebook is $8.67 on mobile and $3.87 on desktop, according to Wpromote, a California-based digital marketing agency.

 Rogan primarily brought his own advertisers with him when he came to Spotify, another person familiar with the arrangement said.

+That’s in part because advertisers on Spotify podcasts have two options.
+They can choose an old-fashioned form of advertising, where companies pick specific shows to sponsor.
+Or, they can target specific demographics, in which case their ads are spliced into a variety of podcasts and targeted to individuals based on personalized data.
+Because the second option offers little control over which shows they might end up sponsoring, companies with buttoned up reputations often declined to participate in that form of targeted advertising on Spotify, this person said.
+That reluctance came out of a fear that their ads would end up being played next to controversial content, they said.

-Even before the business model shift to producing podcasts, the company has faced previous firestorms over moderation decisions.
+Even before the shift to producing podcasts, the company faced firestorms over moderation decisions.

 In May 2018, the company announced a “hate content and hateful conduct policy” that banned songs and podcasts that incited hatred or violence against a specific group.
 The policy also said Spotify wanted its “editorial decisions” to reflect the company’s values, and said it may stop working with an artist who engaged in “hateful conduct,” like sexual assault or child exploitation.

-But the new policy prompted a major backlash because it appeared to initially target only black men who hadn’t been convicted of the crimes.
+But the new policy prompted a major backlash because it appeared to initially target only Black men who hadn’t been convicted of the crimes of which they were accused.
 Prominent artists including rapper Kendrick Lamar threatened to pull music over the policy and its enforcement.
-Fans and artists alike pointed out that many other artists and producers who had been accused and in some cases convicted of violent crimes, like Phil Spector and James Brown, were still being included in Spotify’s playlists.
+Fans and artists alike pointed out that many other artists and producers who had been accused and in some cases convicted of violent crimes, such as Phil Spector and James Brown, were still being included in Spotify’s playlists.

-Less than a month later, the company walked the policy back.
+Less than a month later, the company walked back the policy.
 “The language was too vague, we created confusion and concern, and didn’t spend enough time getting input from our own team and key partners before sharing new guidelines,” Spotify wrote in a memo posted to its website.

 CEO Ek apologized, saying it was “rolled out wrong.”

-Ophir argues that the Rogan show on Spotify shows that government intervention is needed to keep new media companies like Spotify from creating dangers to public health and safety.
-“Their goal is to make profit and that’s fine,” Ophir said.
-“But if their goal is to make profit, we can’t trust them with safeguarding misinformation.”
+Ophir argues that the Rogan show on Spotify shows that government intervention is needed to keep new media companies such as Spotify from creating dangers to public health and safety.
+“Their goal is to make profit, and that’s fine,” Ophir said.
+“But if their goal is to make profit, we can’t trust them with safeguarding [against] misinformation.”